 19. New Year — Scotland

 Scots really know how to whoop it up on New Year, which they call Hogmanay.
-Traditions vary somewhat through the country, but fireworks, bell ringing and jumping in freezing cold bodies of water are among the festivities.
+Traditions vary somewhat through the country, but fireworks, bell ringing and jumping into frigid bodies of water are among the festivities.
 The holiday is also a time to take a small gift to a friend’s home.
 If a man first steps into the house, the hosts are expected to have good luck through the year.
 A woman crossing the threshold first is bad luck for the home, according to tradition.

 20. Twelfth Night and Epiphany — England